-In recognition of the importance of linking agricultural sciences with health sciences, Women's and Children's Health Research Institute (WCHRI) and the University of Adelaide have signed a joint venture agreement called FOODplus Research Centre that involves staff from the Child Nutrition Research Centre at WCHRI and the Functional Food Group of the University.
+In recognition of the importance of linking agricultural sciences with health sciences, the Women's & Children's Health Research Institute and the University of Adelaide signed a joint venture agreement called FOODplus Research Centre.
+It involves staff from the Child Nutrition Research Centre at SAHMRI and the Functional Food Group of the University.

 The FOODplus Research Centre conducts both basic and applied research across a broad range of areas that link food, nutrition and sustainable agriculture to improve human health.
 We are committed to the conduct of high quality intervention studies to provide the best evidence to inform industry, policy makers and health professionals.